The five-color hypercube Adinkra and the Jacobian of a generalized Fermat curve: Geometrization and the Jacobian map

 \begin{corollary} For $h$ a height function on $H^5$, $\nu_k(D_h) = a(\ee{k}{\infty} - \ee{k}{4})$ for some integer $a$ satisfying $0\leq |a| \leq 16$. \end{corollary} \begin{proof} Let $h$ be a height function on $H^5$.
 Then, on $\Gamma_5$, $h$ lies on a minimal path between the height corresponding to the fully extended hypercube and the valise hypercube.
 Proposition \ref{prop:Gamma_paths} gives the result. \end{proof}

 In fact, we can say even more.
-Using SageMath, we implemented a version of Zhang's algorithm for enumerating the $N=5$ hypercube Adinkra heights (see Section~\ref{SS:CountingHeights}), and then performed the combinatorial algorithm laid out in Definition~\ref{def:dMD}, Equation~\ref{conv:fc}, and Lemma~\ref{lem:color_split} to find the images of each of the $395\,094$ heights as divisors in $E_1$.
+Using SageMath, we implemented a version of Zhang's algorithm for enumerating the $N=5$ hypercube Adinkra heights (see Section~\ref{SS:CountingHeights} and \cite{ourcode}), and then performed the combinatorial algorithm laid out in Definition~\ref{def:dMD}, Equation~\ref{conv:fc}, and Lemma~\ref{lem:color_split} to find the images of each of the $395\,094$ heights as divisors in $E_3$.

-\begin{proposition} The images $\nu_1(D_h)$ of all $N=5$ hypercube Adinkra heights $h$ on $E_1$ form the set $\{a(\ee{\infty}{1} - \ee{4}{1}) \mid a \in \mathbb{Z}, -8 \leq a \leq 8\}$. \end{proposition}
+\begin{proposition} The images $\nu_3(D_h)$ of all $N=5$ hypercube Adinkra heights $h$ on $E_3$ form the set $\{a(\ee{\infty}{3} - \ee{4}{3}) \mid a \in \mathbb{Z}, -8 \leq a \leq 8\}$. \end{proposition}

-We list the frequency with which each possible divisor on $E_1$ appears in Table~\ref{tab:heightsdivisors_sample} and illustrate the frequencies with a chart in Figure~\ref{fig:heightsdivisors_sample}.
+We list the frequency with which each possible divisor on $E_3$ appears in Table~\ref{tab:heightsdivisors_sample} and illustrate the frequencies with a chart in Figure~\ref{fig:heightsdivisors_sample}.

-One might naturally wonder whether the bound we have observed on the size of divisors obtained as height images in $E_1$ holds for every $E_k$.
+One might naturally wonder whether the bound we have observed on the size of divisors obtained as height images and their frequency distribution in $E_3$ holds for every $E_k$.
 Indeed, it does, as advertised in our \hyperref[thm:main]{Main Theorem}.
-To show the pattern holds, we will need the following proposition describing the images of heights on $H^5$ under shifts and rainbow rotation.
+To show the pattern holds, we will need the following definition and proposition describing the images of heights on $H^5$ under what we call rainbow rotation: \begin{definition} Let $u$ be a vertex in they hypercube adinkra $H^N$.
+For $v \in H^N$, list the colors of the edges traversed in a path between $u$ and $v$: $j_1, \ldots, j_s$ (this is equivalent to the set of coordinates in which $u$ and $v$ differ).
+Then we will call the vertex ${\rm rot}_u(v)$ obtained by traveling from $u$ along the colors $(j_1+1) \bmod N, \ldots, (j_s+1) \bmod N$, the \emph{rainbow rotation of $v$ from $u$}.
+For $h \in \Gamma^N$, the \emph{rainbow rotation from $u$} ${\rm rot}_u\colon \Gamma^N \to \Gamma^N$ is given by ${\rm rot}_u(h)(v) = h({\rm rot}_u(v))$.